nwinters13/slate/source/index.html.md

 }
 ```

 This endpoint creates a lobby and returns the created lobby.
+The lobbyID is a randomly generated String of case sensitive alpha numeric characters.

 ### HTTP Request